 Two’s Assistant Teacher

-I have wanted to be a teacher since high school.
-I have been babysitting since age 13 and I get a thrill watching kids grow up and knowing that I am a big part of their lives!
+I have wanted to be a teacher since high school, and I have been babysitting since age

 Faculty for The Three’s